 Signing petitions may be a step in the right direction, but it is not enough.
 Last year, there was a social media campaign #DontHave1Million that led to a rally for affordable housing, but there were no follow up rallies, no organizations formed, and no young political careers launched.

-Identifying young leaders, banding together with organizations like Generation Squeeze and starting up renters associations like San Francisco’s BARF, could send a strong message to all levels of government and the development industry that young people demand action on housing affordability and want to work together on a solution.
+Identifying young leaders, banding together with organizations like Generation Squeeze and starting up renters associations like San Francisco’s BARF, could send a strong message to all levels of government and the development industry that young people demand action on housing affordability and want to work together on a solid and legal solution.
 According to Beau Jarvis, President of Wesgroup Properities:

 “We must work to engage the less vocal citizens by demonstrating that their input will make an impact on how we shape the community as a whole.
 As a developer, yes of course we want to work with young people.
 Working together to identify where and how you want to live while while balancing affordability.”